MealFinalProject/mealFinalProject-server/README.md

 ### **Overview**

 It is used in the [EatAtHome application](https://mealproject-client.herokuapp.com/).
+This project is the server for [EatAtHome client](https://github.com/MealFinalProject/mealFinalProject-client)

 It is programmed in NodeJS, and the structure of the project is as follows: